Jetty Bones

-Kelc Galluzzo (born June 22, 1992), known by the stage name Jetty Bones, is an American indie pop singer-songwriter from Urbana, Ohio.
+Kelsie Danielle Marie "Kelc" Galluzzo (born June 22, 1992), known by the stage name Jetty Bones, is an American indie pop singer-songwriter from Urbana, Ohio.
 Galluzzo released a series of EPs in the 2010s before signing to Rise Records and releasing her debut album, Push Back, in 2021.
 Her backing band over the years has included Katie Cole of DangerKids, RB Roe of Save Face, and Dylan Mattheisen of Tiny Moving Parts.

 Early life

 Galluzzo grew up in Urbana, Ohio.
 She is of Italian, Irish, and Cherokee descent.
 She had voiced a desire to be an entertainer as early as kindergarten, and in elementary school she kept binders of song lyrics and attempted to start bands with classmates.
 When she was in the fifth grade, her brother, who was living in California, found her listening to Simple Plan and subsequently sent her albums from punk bands like Blink-182, Misfits, The Clash, and Dead Kennedys, as well as a bass guitar.
-She wrote her first song on guitar in seventh grade, posted bedroom demos to Myspace, and formed the bands Delta Delta! (later Formulas) and Midnight Nation with people she had met at local shows.
+She wrote her first song on guitar in seventh grade, posted bedroom demos to Myspace, and formed the bands Delta Delta! (later Formulas with Jane Decker) and Midnight Nation with people she had met at local shows.
 She later recalled Natalie Imbruglia's 1997 hit single "Torn" as the first song she formed an emotional attachment to.
 She was motivated to seriously pursue music after performing a song she had written about a friend who had committed suicide and subsequently receiving a message from a fan who told her the song had convinced her not to take her own life.